VALERY SUTHERLAND artist statement.

 The strange and irregular configurations of ancient pollarded trees have always interested me.
 Using black and white photos of some of them, I have digitally added color.
 The resulting images are the basis for my Pollard series of paintings.

 My 'Elements' series of paintings are abstract landscapes, often based on digital imagery, that invariably attempt to portray the passage of time.
 Earth, water, air and fire are the ancient elements that are referenced in the artworks.
 The blueprint of an old building or town is overlaid by slashes of color that could be fields.
 Roads crisscross the area.
-Skies with clouds of varying hues and configurations create a feeling of mystery.
+Skies with clouds of varying hues create a feeling of mystery.
+Fragments of a Medieval tiled floor are sometimes featured.

 After some years of creating wall and free-standing sculptures, in 2011 I decided to return to painting.
 The first pieces were the 'Reflections' series, based on photographs of the reflection on a black granite countertop, of a white oak tree that grew behind my house.
 I used images of split logs for the 'Labyrinth' paintings and a road trip to Florida provided inspiration for the 'Road Trip' series.